 Royal Nickel is committed to working in partnership with our local communities and First Nations in a manner which fosters active participation and mutual respect.
 The Company regularly consults with communities proximal to the Company's exploration and development activities to advise them of plans and answer any questions they may have about current and future activities.
 In fact, Royal Nickel has entered into a memorandum of understanding with the local Algonquin Conseil de la Première Nation Abitibiwinni, which will serve as a framework to govern the relationship between the Company and the Abitibiwinni group in relation to the Dumont Nickel Project.
+In accordance with this MOU, Royal Nickel and Abitibiwinni are currently negotiating the terms of an Impact and Benefits Agreement.
 However, First Nations in Quebec are increasingly making lands and rights claims in respect of existing and prospective resource projects on lands asserted to be First Nation traditional or treaty lands.
 Should a First Nation make such a claim in respect of the Dumont Nickel Project and should such claim be resolved by government or the courts in favour of the First Nation, it could materially adversely affect the business of Royal Nickel.